 Buying your first home is a big deal.
-It’s perhaps the biggest purchase you’ll ever make, and it can bring independence, privacy, self-reliance and stability, as well as setting you on the path towards financial security, freedom, and flexibility.
+It’s perhaps the biggest purchase you’ll ever make, and it can bring independence, privacy, self-reliance, and stability, as well as set you on the path towards financial security, freedom, and flexibility.
 But what about filing taxes after buying a house for the first time?
 When April 15th comes around, you may be left wondering what tax breaks, credits, and incentives are available to you.

 But the good news is that there are a few bills in Congress that might bring this tax credit back if passed.
 Also, general tax breaks for homeowners do still exist, and you don’t necessarily have to be a first-time homeowner to take advantage of them.
-You can continue to benefit from homeowner tax advantages for the entire length of time you own your home and even after you sell it.
-These tax tips for new homeowners will show you how.
+You can continue to reap the tax benefits of buying a house for the entire length of time you own your home, and even after you sell it.
+Make the most out of the available tax benefits for homeowners with these tips.

 Under the Tax Cuts and Jobs Act of 2017 (TCJA), you can deduct any interest you paid on your mortgage, as long as you borrowed $750,000 or less.
 This includes mortgage interest you paid as part of closing costs.
 If you bought your home on or before December 15, 2017, you’re grandfathered in under the old limit of $1 million, so you can deduct loan interest on mortgages up to that amount.
-You can take this deduction every year you’re paying on your mortgage, and for subsequent home purchases as long as your loan amount is below the threshold.
-You can also deduct the interest you paid on a home equity loan up to $100,000, as long as you use that money to improve your home.
+You can snag this homeowners tax credit every year you’re paying on your mortgage and for subsequent home purchases as long as your loan amount is below the threshold.
+You can also deduct the interest you paid on a home equity loan up to $100,000, if you use that money to improve your home.

-If you borrowed for your home with a downpayment of less than 20 percent, you probably have private mortgage insurance, or PMI.
-You can deduct PMI payments as long as your adjusted gross income is less than $100,000 if you’re married or $50,000 if you’re single.
+If you borrowed for your home with a down payment of less than 20 percent, you probably have private mortgage insurance, or PMI.
+You can deduct PMI payments if your adjusted gross income is less than $100,000 if you’re married or $50,000 if you’re single.

-Here’s the caveat: These tax deductions for homeowners need to be itemized in order to deduct SALT payments, PMI payments and mortgage interest.
-SALT deductions, and mortgage interest deductions, too, might benefit you at tax time if you live in an expensive, high-tax area.
-Otherwise, you may be better off taking the standard deduction, especially if you’re married.
-If you’re single, on the other hand, your mortgage interest, PMI and SALT might easily exceed your standard deduction.
+Here’s the caveat: These tax deductions for homeowners need to be itemized in order to deduct SALT payments, PMI payments, and mortgage interest.
+SALT deductions and mortgage interest deductions might benefit you at tax time if you live in an expensive, high-tax area.
+Otherwise, you may be better off taking the standard homeowners tax credit, especially if you’re married.
+If you’re single, on the other hand, your mortgage interest, PMI, and SALT might easily exceed your standard deduction.
 Whatever your filing status, compare the itemized deduction to the standard deduction before filing.

-In many states, some homeowners qualify for a homeowner exemption or homestead exemption, which can lower your property tax bill, usually by lowering the assessed value of your home.
+In many states, some homeowners qualify for a homeowner exemption, which can lower your property tax bill, usually by lowering the assessed value of your home.

 Who qualifies?
 Well, that really depends on your local laws.
-Typically, these things are decided on the state, county or municipal level, and requirements can vary widely.
-Commonly, homeowner exemptions are given to the elderly, the disabled and veterans, but some jurisdictions give them out to homeowners below a certain income threshold or homeowners who make specific improvements to their property, such as planting a rain garden or a coconut tree.
-Typically, you do have to use the home as your primary residence in order to qualify.
+Typically, these things are decided on the state, county, or municipal level, and requirements can vary widely.
+Commonly, homeowner exemptions are given to the elderly, people with disabilities, and veterans, but some jurisdictions give them out to homeowners below a certain income threshold or homeowners who make specific improvements to their property, such as planting a rain garden.
+Typically, you do have to use the home as your primary residence in order to qualify for the exemption.

-You can’t get tax breaks for most energy-efficient home upgrades anymore, but you can still get them for solar panels through 2023 under the federal Investment Tax Credit.
-If you had solar panels installed in 2017 through the end of 2019, you can get back 30 percent of your costs in the form of a tax credit.
-If you install panels in 2020, you can get back 26 percent of the cost, and if you install them in 2021, you can get back 22 percent of the cost.
+Though you can’t get a homeowners tax credit for most energy-efficient home upgrades anymore, you can still get them for solar panels through 2023 under the federal Investment Tax Credit.
+If you had solar panels installed between 2017 through the end of 2019, you can get back 30 percent of your costs in the form of a homeowners tax credit.
+Installing panels between 2020 and 2022 qualifies you for getting back 26 percent of the cost, and if you install them in 2023, you can get back 22 percent of the cost.

-Whether you work from home full-time or just have a side hustle, you may be able to take a business use of home deduction.
-You can deduct $5 per square foot for up to 300 square feet of office space for a total deduction of up to $1,500.
-However, you should make sure that your home office is exclusively used for business purposes, and check with a tax professional to make sure you’re meeting the strict guidelines required to qualify for this deduction.
+Whether you work from home full time or have a side hustle, you may be able to take a deduction for the business use of your home.
+You can deduct $5 per square foot for up to 300 square feet of office space, for a total deduction of up to $1,500.
+However, you should make sure that your home office is exclusively used for business purposes, and check with a tax professional to make sure you’re meeting the strict guidelines required to qualify for this homeowners tax credit.